ShravanKulkarni1004/WEC-Systems-Recs---Compiler-Task/README.md

 - Open lexer_parser.cpp file
 - Copy the whole code
 - Paste it in a C++ compiler(eg. VScode)
+- Try various input possibilites in the input string given in main function at last in the code.

 ### Running Tests
 - Assuming you have gone through the code, lets start with simplest input string